Ludovico Sforza: Ludovico in mourning

 He told the ambassador from Ferrara to relay a message to his father-in-law, Duke Ercole, asking for his forgiveness.

-Marino Sanuto the Younger wrote in his diary of Ludovico after Beatrice's passing, "Whose death the duke could not bear for the great love that she brought him, and said that he no longer wanted to take care of either his children, or the state, or worldly things, and just wanted to live [...] and since then this duke began to feel great troubles, while before he had always lived happily".
+Marino Sanuto the Younger wrote in his diary of Ludovico after Beatrice's death, "Whose death the duke could not bear for the great love that she brought him, and said that he no longer wanted to take care of either his children, or the state, or worldly things, and just wanted to live [...] and since then this duke began to feel great troubles, while before he had always lived happily".

 There were reports that Ludovico, during the funeral, wanted to remarry the deceased Beatrice as if she were alive, confirming their wedding vows.
 He begged his brother-in-law Francis not to send anyone to console with him, "not to renew the pain".
 He refused, with a few exceptions, to receive condolences from anyone.
 He imposed a rule on the ambassadors that no one was to speak of Beatrice anymore, nor to grieve or show sadness, and to only speak of matters of state.

 Somewhat contradictorily, Ludovico took every opportunity to commemorate his wife himself, of whom he created almost a cult.
 In addition to having a coin minted with the effigy of her on the reverse, something that had never previously been done, he started to more often use Beatrice's coat of arms officially.
 He also had an effigy of her reproduced on a ring she wore on her finger, replacing a head of a Roman emperor.
 From Cristoforo Solari he commissioned a magnificent funeral monument with their two lying figures carved in marble, declaring that "he would one day rest next to his wife until the end of the world".